structural-typing.type

 built-like

-type-shorthand is either a type-signifier (typically a keyword like :Point), a condensed type description (like (requires :x :y)), or a vector containing either or both. built-like checks the candidate against the shorthand.
+(built-like type-repo type-shorthand candidate)(built-like type-shorthand candidate)type-shorthand is either a type-signifier (typically a keyword like :Point), a condensed type description (like (requires :x :y)), or a vector containing either or both. built-like checks the candidate against the shorthand.

 By default, built-like will either return the candidate or, if the candidate doesn’t match the shorthand, print an error message and return nil.
 If the type-repo is omitted, the global one is used.